Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 So, there really is no good segue here so I’m just going to be awkward and abrupt about it.

 At around 6:10pm on Monday evening, neighbourhood resident Patricia Smith was walking her dog in Canarsie Park in Brooklyn when she noticed a naked woman partially covered by leaves off the pathway.
 She went home and called the police, then returned to the park to direct officers to where she had seen the body.
-According to a New York Police Department official, the body was found about 15 feet off the walkway.
+According to a New York Police Department official, the body was found about fifteen-feet off the walkway.

 Upon arrival, officers discovered “an unconscious and unresponsive female,” and called the cavalry in.
 When first responders arrived on the scene, they immediately declared the woman dead.

 Her limbs had been removed from her body, only her head was still attached to her torso.
 The body was naked and face down, an official said.
-And it is not yet clear whether the torso and head had been deliberately placed in this location to conceal it, or not.
+And it is not yet clear whether the torso and head had been deliberately placed in the location to conceal it, or not.

 “As I went in the path and looked to the left I saw something resembling a garbage bag,” Smith said.
 “But as I went by and looked back and looked again, I realized it was a body that was dismembered and then I just took off running.”

 Canarsie resident Robert Clouden, 53, told The New York Daily News he also saw the woman’s body when he was walking his dog Monday morning, but didn’t think it was real.

 “I looked over to my left and I thought what I saw was a doll.
 It didn’t have any clothing,” he said.
 “All I saw was a torso.
 I didn’t see legs or anything.
 It was a petite body.
 It wasn’t that big.
-That’s what made me think it was a doll.
+That’s what made me think it was a doll.”